Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

-We also extend this system to consider the probability that the full topology is known apart from $n_0$ unresolved internal edges.
-This is done similarly to the case for binary trees described in Section \ref{ch_trees}, by including more states to track each lineage, so the full details of the resulting equations are presented in the Appendix, Section \ref{app_full_equation}.
+We also consider the probability that the ARG is \emph{partially recoverable}, with mutations present on all except (up to) $n_0$ internal edges.
+This is done similarly to the case for binary trees described in Section \ref{ch_trees}, and simply requires more bookkeeping; the full system of resulting equations is presented in the Appendix, Section \ref{app_full_equation}.